The British Co-Ed High School: Activities in the School

 Albert Barrow Memorial All India inter-school Creative Writing Competition is a writing competition which is also held every year to improve the writing skills of the children of the school.
 Four inter-house plays are performed every year during the session by the children of the school.
 The play which wins is then performed at the Annual Prize Giving function which is also held every year.
 Prizes are given to students who performed very well during the year in academics, sports, plays, debates, and other activities.

-A sports day is held every year in the school in November, when many students play different sports with the other students of this school or other schools of the city.
+A sports day is held every year in the school in December, when many students play different sports with the other students of this school or other schools of the city.
 The people who win in these games are also given prizes on the Sports Day, and on the Annual Prize Giving Function at the end of the year.

 There are different field trips, and camps in which many students and staff members go.
 The school also takes the students to many international trips as well like Australia, the US, Canada, etc.

 There is a science exhibition in which the students make different working models and present and explain those models to the judges, other students, parents of other students, and many other people who wish to come see different projects made by the students.
 The judges chose some of the project models which are good.
 Those students are then given awards on the Annual Prize Giving Function, and honored by the chief guest of the function and the staff of the school.

-Weekly Assemblies

-There are three assemblies held every week in the school.
-The first assembly is on Monday, the second one is on Tuesday, and the third one is on Wednesday.
-The Monday Assembly is held for the grades 9 - 12.
-The Tuesday Assembly is held for the grades 6 - 8.
-The Wednesday Assembly is held for the grades 3 - 5.On each assembly a particular section grade performs a play which is about a festival or an occasion which is there in the week.
-The assembly also sometimes is about moral teaching.
-The school band performs the "Lord's Prayer" and "prayers on the assembly.